percona/pmm/docs/using/query-analytics.md

 ![image](../_images/PMM_Query_Analytics.jpg)

-!!! alert alert-info "Note"
+> **Note**
+>

-    * Query Analytics supports MySQL, MongoDB and PostgreSQL.
+> Query Analytics supports MySQL, MongoDB and PostgreSQL.
 The minimum requirements for MySQL are:
+>

-        * MySQL 5.1 or later (if using the slow query log)
+> - MySQL 5.1 or later (if using the slow query log)
+>
-        * MySQL 5.6.9 or later (if using Performance Schema)
+> - MySQL 5.6.9 or later (if using Performance Schema)
+>

-    * Query Analytics data retrieval is not instantaneous and can be delayed due to network conditions.
+> Query Analytics data retrieval is not instantaneous and can be delayed due to network conditions.
 In such situations *no data* is reported and a gap appears in the sparkline.

 Query Analytics displays metrics in both visual and numeric form.
 Performance-related characteristics appear as plotted graphics with summaries.